 Scott is the President of Comprenew a non-profit certified electronic recycler, and Tent Schools International, a non-profit education development organization dedicated to the needs of displaced people throughout the world.
 He values the fact that Bates Place Neighbors first strives to recognize and encourage the gifts that are already present in the neighborhood.
 Scott is happily married to Janice, and they have three children, Jake, Tatiana, and Luke.

-Khalid is a software engineer who settled in the southeast corner of Heritage Hill with his wife Stefanie and two young boys, Nolan and Calvin.
-Born of a strong discipleship community in Chicago he learned first hand the power of belonging while building community.
-He and Stefanie share a passion for personal finance and the individual, relational and community benefits that mastery brings.
-As a resident, he's especially excited to help Bates Place's mission in the neighborhood.
+Khalid is a software engineer who settled in the southeast corner of Heritage Hill with his wife Stefanie and their three young boys.
+As part of a strong discipleship community in Chicago, he learned firsthand the power of belonging while building community.
+He and Stefanie share a passion for personal finance and the individual, relational, and community benefits that mastery brings.
+Now as an area resident, he's especially excited to help Bates Place's mission in the neighborhood.

 Grace Ruiter loves to tell stories, especially stories of people who are making a difference in their communities.
-And as the digital content coordinator for the Reformed Church in America, a mainline protestant denomination, she gets to do that just about every day.
+As a staff member of the non-profit, Facing History and Ourselves, she gets to do this everyday in a unique context.
 It was also through storytelling that Grace first got involved with Bates Place Neighbors, contributing articles for the newsletter.
 She’s excited to deepen her involvement with Bates Place Neighbors as a member of the board.